SomMeri/less4j/README.md

 For those interested about project internals, architecture and comments handling are described in a [blog post] (http://meri-stuff.blogspot.sk/2012/09/tackling-comments-in-antlr-compiler.html).
 The blog post captures our ideas at the time of its writing, so current implementation be a bit different.

 ## Command Line
 Less4j can run from [command line](https://github.com/SomMeri/less4j/wiki/Command-Line-Options).
 Latest versions are shared via [less4j dropbox account](https://www.dropbox.com/sh/zcb8p27db9ou4x1/keQWIZziH8).
 Shared folder always contains at least two latest versions, but we may remove older ones.

-Note: If you need an old version for some reason, checkout appropriate tag from git and use `mvn package -P standalone` command to generate and `target/less4j-<version>-shaded.jar`.
+If you need an old version for some reason, checkout appropriate tag from git and use `mvn package -P standalone` command.
+The command compiles less4j and all its dependencies into `target/less4j-<version>-shaded.jar` file.

 ## Maven
 Less4j is [available](http://search.maven.org/#artifactdetails|com.github.sommeri|less4j|0.0.1|jar) in Maven central repository.